Cody Garbrandt: Early career

 Garbrandt ended up taking his first amateur bout in 2009 and compiled an amateur MMA record of 6–2 before making his professional debut in 2012.
-His pro record currently stands at 12–5, with ten of his opponents being finished via strikes.
 Prior to his finish of James Porter in May 2014, he moved from Ohio to Sacramento, California to train at Team Alpha Male in an attempt to further his career.

 After a first-round finish of Charles Sanford in October 2014, he signed with the Ultimate Fighting Championship in the fall of 2014.

 Ultimate Fighting Championship

 Garbrandt made his promotional debut against Marcus Brimage on January 3, 2015, at UFC 182.
 He won the fight via TKO in the third round.

 Garbrandt faced Henry Briones on July 11, 2015, at UFC 189.
 He won the fight by unanimous decision, going the distance for the first time in his professional career.

 Garbrandt was expected to face long-time veteran John Lineker on February 21, 2016, at UFC Fight Night 83.
 However, Lineker pulled out of the fight during the week, after contracting Dengue Fever, and he was replaced by Augusto Mendes.
 Garbrandt won the fight via TKO in the first round.

 Garbrandt faced fellow undefeated prospect Thomas Almeida on May 29, 2016, headlining UFC Fight Night 88.
 He won the fight by knockout in the first round and also earned a Performance of the Night bonus.

 Garbrandt next faced Takeya Mizugaki on August 20, 2016, at UFC 202.
 He won the fight via TKO in the opening minute of the first round.